Sagynbekov/Student-Grading-System/README.md

 **Student grading system**

-There will be three types of user (Admin, Student, Teacher).
+There are three types of user (Admin, Student, Teacher).

-There will be a Rating section where the user can select a class and sort by this class
+There is a Rating section where the user can select a class and sort by this class

 1. **Admin can:**
 1.1) Admin can add new users (student, teachers)